Emma reflects on her grief journey after the death of her mother Nancy, who had dementia.

 My mother, Nancy, passed away at the end of October 2019, after living with mixed dementia for about six years.
 Although she was in a care home for the last 12 months of her life, she’d been living with us for the previous five years and her death inevitably left a big hole.

 In many ways, I’d already had periods of grieving, in some sense of the word, at various points over those years – when she suffered sharp deteriorations in her capabilities, for example, and again when she had to move into a care home.
 It was like repeatedly losing bits of my mother.

-I learned afterwards that this was a completely normal response and that suffering this type of grieving doesn’t mean that, ultimately, you grieve any less when the person you love actually dies.
-Although it was surprising how some friends seemed to think that might be case.
-And how some thought that I would simply be relieved that she had gone, because she had dementia and ‘wasn’t really my mother anymore’.
-That was hard.
+I learned that this was a completely normal response and suffering this type of grieving doesn’t mean that, ultimately, you grieve any less when the person you love actually dies.

-It was such a relief to understand this and essentially be given permission to look after myself a bit better.
+I was able to access a counsellor who explained that these were symptoms of grief.
+It was such a relief to understand that what I was going through was normal, and essentially be given permission to look after myself a bit better.
 I did little things to nurture myself, such as yoga.
-I also found writing a journal helped me process everything that happened, and soon found I was on a much more even keel.
-I still miss my mother, of course, but I can now enjoy the memories of the good times far more, and put the more difficult things behind me.
+I discovered writing a journal helped me process everything that happened, and soon found I was on a much more even keel.
+I still miss my mother, of course, but I can now enjoy the memories of the good times far more and put the more difficult things behind me.

 Linda understood how I was feeling